Discretionary housing payment

 - paying council tax

-If you wish to apply person, hand in forms or documents for your claim, visit one of our One Stop Shops.
+If you wish to apply in person or have any queries about your claim, visit one of our One Stop Shops.

 Where possible provide original documents.
 We may ask for further evidence if it is required.

 Find out how we collect, use and share your data in our privacy notice for housing benefit, discretionary housing payments and local council tax reduction.